"I feel like I'm being dismissed since I'm the only one in the room under 40 years old."

 What other people are thinking of you is none of your business.
 What they say when you’re not there has nothing to do with you.
 You can’t finish their thoughts for them, and any thoughts that you give them aren’t theirs.
 They’re yours.
 The less time you spend trying to figure out what someone else is thinking and the more time you spend asking for those answers, the better off you will be.

-I also know that, even with only a few years of work history, you already have a track records.
+I also know that, even with only a few years of work history, you already have a track record.
 So ask yourself, how many times have you missed a deadline?
 How many times has a project totally missed the mark?
 How many times have you screwed something up and then did it again the next time without carrying that lesson with you?

 Give yourself credit for the things that you’ve done, and keep them in a tangible brag book if you need them nearby to remind you.
 When you question yourself, you have the proof right there to refresh your own memory.
 On the off chance that someone in your workplace outright questions you too, you have the receipts.
 Be proud of them.
 In my experience though, the only person who actively questions my abilities to do anything, at least where I can hear them, is me.